A Halloween History: Romanée-Conti and an Assassin

-’Tis the season for devilish deeds and dark tales… and we’ve got a ripping Halloween yarn to tell that might have been written for wine-lovers.
+’Tis the season for devilish deeds and dark tales… and we’ve got a ripping Halloween history to tell that might have been written for wine-lovers.

 It’s a story packed with all the gruesome elements of a classic murder mystery—poison injections, a death threat inscribed on parchment, a cemetery appointment in the dark of the night and a hanging.
 But though this might sound like something dreamed up by Conan Doyle circa 1900, it’s no work of fiction.
 It’s a true story.
 It happened in 2010.
 And the victims of the poisoning?
 Well they weren’t human at all, but the magnificent vines of Burgundy’s Domaine de la Romanée-Conti—producer of one of the most desirable and expensive wines on the planet.